 - Increased abdominal pressure.
 Being overweight increases pressure inside your abdomen, which increases your risk of developing small bowel prolapse.
 Other factors that increase pressure include ongoing (chronic) cough and straining during bowel movements.

 - Race.
-For unknown reasons, Hispanic and Caucasian women are at higher risk of developing pelvic organ prolapse.
-Black women seem to have the lowest risk of all groups of women.
+For unknown reasons, Hispanic and white women are at higher risk of developing pelvic organ prolapse.

 - Connective tissue disorders.
 You may be genetically prone to prolapse due to weaker connective tissues in your pelvic area, making you naturally more susceptible to small bowel prolapse and other types of pelvic organ prolapse.